 AztraZeneca Senior Fellow Award, American College of Gastroenterology

-Velayos F, Kathpalia P, Finlayson E. Changing Paradigms in Detection of Dysplasia and Management of Patients with Inflammatory Bowel Diseases-is Colectomy Still Necessary?
+Velayos F, Kathpalia P, Finlayson E. Changing Paradigms in Detection of Dysplasia and Management of Patients With Inflammatory Bowel Disease: Is Colectomy Still Necessary?
 Gastroenterology.
-2016 Oct 17.
+2017 Feb; 152(2):440-450.e1.

 Kathpalia P, Bhatia A, Robertazzi S, Ahn J, Cohen SM, Sontag S, Luke A, Durazo-Arvizu R, Pillai AA.
 Indwelling peritoneal catheters in patients with cirrhosis and refractory ascites.
 Intern Med J. 2015 Oct; 45(10):1026-31.